mohamed-rehan/python101/chapter2.md

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movies have the worst rating assigned to them?

 *** =instructions
-- Long guy, clearly
+- Long movies, clearly
-- Short guy, clearly
+- Short movies, clearly
-- Long guy, but the correlation seems weak
+- Long movies, but the correlation seems weak
-- Short guy, but the correlation seems weak
+- Short movies, but the correlation seems weak

 *** =hint
 Have a look at the plot.
 Do you see a trend in the dots?